XCSoar/XCSoar/XCSoarV4-README.txt

 - Improved notification of battery level - not just simulator.
   (exit should still only be the simulator)
 - Adjustable font for long infoboxes (especially time)
-- Seeding random NMEA static strings from Input Events
-- Triggering events from NMEA substring matches (may be limited to certain types due to performance limitations).
 - Timed buttons (pass time of button press to processKey and support threshold passing in InputEvents - eg: Set long press as nnn ms - over that is long press, under is short) (assume for simplicity that we still only press